msedgren/cursing_less_talon/README.md

   For example: `clear red square each until yellow circle air` will clear from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.

-**The commands to add and remove coursers below are a bit experimental.
+**The commands to add and remove coursers, mark text, and swap text below are a bit experimental.
 I am still playing with them a bit and I'm not sure yet how exactly they should function**

 ### Adding Cursors